 Federal Communications Commission law (FCC, not FTC) requires TV stations to include disclosures of product placement in TV shows.

-The FTC has expressed the opinion that under the FTC Act, product placement (that is, merely showing products or brands in third-party entertainment content – as distinguished from sponsored content or disguised commercials) doesn’t require a disclosure that the advertiser paid for the placement.
+The FTC has expressed the opinion that, under the FTC Act, product placement (that is, merely showing products or brands in third-party entertainment content, as distinguished from sponsored content or disguised commercials) doesn’t require a disclosure that the advertiser paid for the placement.

-If you write about how much you like something you bought on your own and you’re not being rewarded, you don’t have to worry.
-However, if you’re doing it as part of a sponsored campaign or you’re being compensated – for example, getting a discount on a future purchase or being entered into a sweepstakes for a significant prize – then a disclosure is appropriate.
+Many people enjoy sharing their fondness for a particular product or service with their social networks.
+If you write about how much you like something you bought on your own and you have no relationship with the advertiser, no disclosure is necessary.
+However, if you’re doing it as part of a sponsored campaign or you’re being compensated – for example, getting a discount on a future purchase or being entered into a sweepstakes for a significant prize – a disclosure is appropriate.

-I am an avid social media user who often gets rewards for participating in online campaigns on behalf of brands.
+I’m an avid social media user who often gets rewards for participating in online campaigns on behalf of brands.
 Is it OK for me to click a “like” button, pin a picture, or share a link to show that I’m a fan of a particular business, product, website or service as part of a paid campaign?

-Using these features to endorse a company’s products or services as part of a sponsored brand campaign probably requires a disclosure.
+Pinning a picture or sharing a link to endorse a company’s products or services as part of a sponsored brand campaign probably requires a disclosure.

 However, an advertiser buying fake “likes” is very different from an advertiser offering incentives for “likes” from actual consumers.
 If “likes” are from non-existent people or people who have no experience using the product or service, they are clearly deceptive, and both the purchaser and the seller of the fake “likes” could face enforcement action.

 I posted a review of a service on a website.
-Now the marketer has taken my review and changed it in a way that I think is misleading.
+Now the marketer has taken my review and changed it in a way I think is misleading.
 Am I liable for that?
 What can I do?

 Is there special wording I have to use to make the disclosure?